Home > Tours > Australia Tours > Tasmania Tours > Trek the Cradle Mountain Overland Track

 Itinerary

-Welcome to the final day of your Overland Track adventure.
-Leaving Windy Ridge camp, descend with the track down the valley of temperate rainforest and eucalypt forest to the Narcissus River.
-Pass the path which splits off to take walkers to the base of the Du Cane Range and Pine Valley Hut, the base for access to the Acropolis and the Labyrinth.
-Follow the track down to a suspension bridge over the Narcissus River and the end is in sight – Lake St Clair and the finish of the Overland Track.
+Today is the final day of the Overland Track.
+Leaving Windy Ridge camp, descend the valley of temperate rainforest and eucalypt forest to the Narcissus River.
+Pass the path, which splits off to take walkers to the base of the Du Cane Range and Pine Valley Hut – the base for access to the Acropolis and the Labyrinth.
+Follow the track down to a suspension bridge over the Narcissus River and the end is in sight.
 Give yourself a huge pat on the back and your legs a rest with a ferry ride across the lake to Cynthia Bay.
 Jump back in the van for the ride back to Launceston, where your trip comes to an end, arriving around 4:30 pm this afternoon.
 (B/L)

 Trip Inclusions